 GC: At the moment I am reading Girls Will Be Girls.
 It’s a feminist book by and about Emer O’Toole, an Irish writer.
 It’s a humorous book about various concerns — there’s a whole chapter on body hair.
 It’s part memoir, part essays.

 BTC: What drove your research for the feminist coloring book?

 GC: It is such a wide theme.
 I wanted to put a lot of basic stuff in because some of the people who are reading it will be more knowledgeable than others.
 Also, because it’s an American publisher I’ve been reading up about American feminism, like the Seneca Falls conference.
 The Emer O’Toole book I was reading anyway.
 That’s just good for seeing how you can write about feminism in a funny way.

 Get to know former Baltimore Raven Trevor Pryce, a man of many talents — including writing and producing — as he talks about his popular Kulipari series of books for kids, soon to be a Netflix animated series.
-Learn more about the Kulipari and this fantastical world here.
+Learn more about the Kulipari and this fantastical world on the Kulipari website.
 The third book in the series, Amphibian’s End, is out now, and Trevor shares his thoughts on writing, living in Maryland, upcoming projects and, of course, playing for the Ravens.

 Between the Covers: The Kulipari trilogy is such a fun blend of adventure, magic, the natural world and animals.
 What inspired you to create this fantastical land?
 And why frogs versus scorpions?